 Sustained, high levels of stress poses a threat to the physical and emotional wellbeing of health care workers.
-Practising or creating self-care routines during times like this is crucial to reducing both the short and long term impacts of stress.
+Practicing or creating self-care routines during times like this is crucial to reducing both the short and long-term impacts of stress.

 Here are a few easy to implement self-care habits you can add to you your day to release some of the physical, mental, and spiritual pressure you’re feeling:

 Private prayer time is a great place to start looking at self-care.

 Most of us understand the power of prayer for communication with God, but we tend to underestimate the impact it has on lowering our stress.
 We believe God is listening to us, wants what’s best for us, and loves us, BUT, in a crisis, it’s easy to justify not having the time or space for prayer.

 Scheduling time to pray every day puts you in contact with the creator of the universe and creates a space to unload everything you’re carrying for other people.
 Letting down your guard and speaking honestly about your fears and grief with God can significantly lighten your load.

 Simply praying and saying “Father, I am scared, please help me through this day” can be enough to refresh your soul, provide peace, and start good self-care.

 Put your own oxygen mask on first, practicing good self-care taking with your physical needs.